TomHarrop/tomharrop.github.io/index.md

     Melbourne, Parkville, Australia.
     Thesis: [*The functions of cytochrome P450s in Drosophila*.](http://cat.lib.unimelb.edu.au/record=b4827945~S32)
-    During my Ph.D.
     I used classical genetics and modern molecular biology, including transgenic manipulation of gene expression and comparative studies of gene function, to investigate the functions of cytochrome P450 genes in the Drosophila genus.

 2002–2005
 :   **Bachelor of Science with Honours (first class)**, the University